-Stands must be secured or removed so they do not become a risk in adverse weather conditions and must not interfere with the Pedestrian Zone within the footpath.
+Stands must be secured or removed so they do not become a risk in adverse weather conditions.
 Goods must be displayed on stands approved by Council.
 Display of Goods stands cannot comprise any movable parts, nor may they be illuminated.

-4.2.11 TEMPORARY SIGNAGE
+3.2.11 TEMPORARY SIGNAGE

-Where a business is undertaking Footpath Trading activities, the display of Moveable Advertising signage may be permitted for the purpose of communicating safety related messages in addition to outdoor dining furniture.
+Where a business is undertaking footpath trading activities, the display of Moveable Advertising signage may be permitted for the purpose of communicating safety related messages in addition to outdoor dining furniture.